 Students in the Fall 2013 -Winter 2014 course research and developed ideas for medical devices in the areas of opthalmology, general surgery and more.

 View and download the most current syllabus for the upcoming year of NUvention: Medical.
 This course is instructed by faculty lead Pete McNerney, a McCormick Faculty Fellow and Founder/Senior Adviser at Thomas, McNerney & Partners, a health care venture firm.
+This is a two quarter course, offered in the fall and winter.

 Ideas explored in NUvention: Medical have become burgeoning startups.
 Take a look at some of the businesses still in operation today.